5 Tax Loopholes for Small Businesses in Florida (2025)

 Benefits:

-- Avoidance of corporate tax rates.
+• Avoidance of corporate tax rates.

-- Simplified pass-through taxation.
+• Simplified pass-through taxation.

-- Flexibility in business operations and structuring.
+• Flexibility in business operations.

 Tax Loopholes #4: Section 179 and Equipment Deductions

 The Section 179 deduction allows businesses to deduct the full cost of qualifying equipment and software purchased during the year.
-This tax loophole is a game-changer for small businesses looking to invest in their operations while reducing their tax burden.
+This tax loophole is a game-changer for small businesses looking to invest in their operations while reducing their taxes.
+For example, digital businesses can write off software fees and subscriptions.

 Tax Loopholes #5: Employee Benefit Programs